1/Sunday

 • Rockford-Area Dinner 6:30 PM.
 Join Dave and other Rockford-Area Mensans for dinner at Thai Hut Restaurant, located at 701 Highgrove Pl. in Rockford (next to Cosmetology & Spa Academy).
 To RSVP , for more information, or to get on our email list, contact Dave L., our Rockford-Area Coordinator.
 RSVP required in case of cancellation, time, or venue change.
 Do not RSVP via Meetup.
 This event usually recurs on the second Friday of the month.

 • Poetry Discussion 7 PM.
 Our poetry group is using Zoom for meetings.
-Please send a poem or two to Joe D. by Monday, June 9th.
-Interested persons who are not currently members of the poetry group can contact Joe D. , and he will email the poems to be discussed.
-Contact Bill K. for the Zoom links or any help you might need.
+Interested persons who are not currently members of the poetry group can contact Joe D. , and he will email the poems to be discussed or you can view them by tapping/clicking here.
 Do NOT RSVP via Meetup.
 This event is usually held on the evening of the second Friday of the month.

 Virtual Event!!